Active at Home #StayInWorkOut

 Don’t let the current challenging situation prevent children from getting the activity they need.
-The NHS Change4Life website has a host of videos, activities and resources to help get kids moving indoors.
-Plus, there’s healthy eating tips and resources available.
+The NHS Change4Life website has a host of videos, activities & resources to help get kids moving indoors!
+Plus, healthy eating tips and resources available.
+Have a look.

-imoves wants to help keep primary aged children as active as possible by offering free access to their imovement platform.
-Some of their best resources including videos, music and lesson plans are now available free to help pupils stay active and healthy even when they can’t go to school.
+Imoves wants to help keep primary aged children as active as possible by offering free access to their imovement platform.
+Some of their best resources including videos, music and lesson plans are now available free.
+Helping pupils stay active & healthy even if they can’t go to school.
 Sign up.

 *London Sport does not endorse or recommend any individual organisation above any others but has provided the following guidance to help families and schools to make an informed decision of which activities may be suitable.